-As stated in OMB Bulletin 07-01, defining metropolitan areas:
+As stated in OMB Bulletin 08-01, defining metropolitan areas:

-"OMB establishes and maintains the definitions of Metropolitan Statistical Areas, solely for statistical purposes.
-OMB does not take into account or attempt to anticipate any non-statistical uses that may be made of the definitions[.]
-In cases where an agency elects to use the Metropolitan Area definitions in
+OMB establishes and maintains the definitions of Metropolitan \ \ \ Statistical Areas, \ \ \ solely for statistical purposes. \ \ \ OMB does not take into account or attempt to anticipate any non-statistical uses that may be made of the definitions[.]
+In cases where \ \ \ an agency elects to use the Metropolitan \ \ \ Area definitions in nonstatistical programs, it is the sponsoring agency's responsibility to ensure that the definitions are appropriate for such use.
+An agency using the statistical definitions in a nonstatistical program may modify the definitions, but only for the purposes of that program.
+In such cases, any modifications should be clearly identified as deviations from the OMB statistical area definitions in order to avoid confusion with OMB's official definitions of Metropolitan \ \ \ Statistical Areas.

-Following OMB guidance, the estimation procedure for the FY2008 FMRs incorporates the current OMB definitions of metropolitan areas based on the new Core-Based Statistical Area (CBSA) standards, as implemented with 2000 Census data, but makes adjustments to the definitions, in order to separate subparts of these areas in cases where FMRs (and in a few cases, VLILs) would otherwise change significantly if the new area definitions were used without modification.
+Following OMB guidance, the estimation procedure for the FY2009 FMRs incorporates the current OMB definitions of metropolitan areas based on the Core-Based Statistical Area (CBSA) standards, as implemented with 2000 Census data, but makes adjustments to the definitions, in order to separate subparts of these areas in cases where FMRs (and in a few cases, VLILs) would otherwise change significantly if the new area definitions were used without modification.
 In CBSAs where sub-areas are established, it is HUD's view that the geographic extent of the housing markets are not yet the same as the geographic extent of the CBSAs, but may approach becoming so as the social and economic integration of the CBSA component areas increases.

 The geographic baseline for the new estimation procedure is the CBSA Metropolitan Areas (referred to as Metropolitan Statistical Areas or MSAs) and CBSA Non-Metropolitan Counties (nonmetropolitan counties include the county components of Micropolitan CBSAs where the counties are generally assigned separate FMRs).
 The HUDmodified CBSA definitions allow for subarea FMRs within MSAs based on the boundaries of "Old FMR Areas" (OFAs) within the boundaries of new MSAs.
 (OFAs are the FMR areas defined for the FY2005 FMRs.
-Collectively, they include the June 30, 1999, OMB definitions of MSA and Primary MSAs (old definition MSAs/PMSAs), metropolitan counties deleted from old definition MSAs/PMSAs by HUD for FMR-setting purposes, and counties and county parts outside of old definition MSAs/PMSAs referred to as nonmetropolitan counties.)
+Collectively, they include the June 30, 1999, OMB definitions of MSAs and Primary MSAs (old definition MSAs/PMSAs), metropolitan counties deleted from old definition MSAs/PMSAs by HUD for FMR-setting purposes, and counties and county parts outside of old definition MSAs/PMSAs referred to as nonmetropolitan counties.)
 Subareas of MSAs are assigned their own FMRs when the subarea 2000 Census Base FMR differs significantly from the MSA 2000 Census Base FMR (or, in some cases, where the 2000 Census base AMGI differs significantly from the MSA 2000 Census Base AMGI).
 MSA subareas, and the remaining portions of MSAs after subareas have been determined, are referred to as "HUD Metro FMR Areas (HMFAs)," to distinguish such areas from OMB's official definition of MSAs.